 Constructing and Enqueuing LCRs → Use the following LCR constructors to create LCRs: To create a row LCR that contains a change to a … process, because the apply process will be applying persistent LCRs, not captured LCRs.
 Also, ensure … LCR constructors Create and enqueue LCRs using the construct_row_lcr procedure created in Step 5.
 In

 Logical Change Records (LCRs) → LCRs: row LCRs and DDL LCRs.
-A capture process, synchronous capture, or an application can capture … LCRs.
-You can capture the following types of LCRs with Oracle Streams: A captured LCR is an LCR that … the DBMS_APPLY_ADM package There are no differences between persistent LCRs that
+A capture process, a synchronous capture, or an application can … capture LCRs.
+You can capture the following types of LCRs with Oracle Streams: A captured LCR is an LCR … in the DBMS_APPLY_ADM package The only difference between the persistent LCRs captured

 Track LCRs Through a Stream → $STREAMS_MESSAGE_TRACKING view to track the LCRs through the stream and see how they were processed by … each Oracle Streams client.
 LCR tracking is useful if LCRs are not being applied as expected by one … or more apply processes.
 When this happens, you can use LCR tracking to determine where the LCRs … message_tracking_frequency

 Managing LCRs Containing LOB Columns → LOB data types can be present in row LCRs captured by a capture process, but these data types are … represented by other data types.
 LOB data types cannot be present in row LCRs captured by synchronous … captures.
 Certain LOB data types cannot be present in row LCRs constructed by users.
-Table 11-1 … LCRs.
-Table
+Table 14-1 … shows the LCR representation

 Requirements for Constructing and Processing LCRs Containing LOB Columns → If your environment produces row LCRs that contain LOB columns, then you must meet the requirements … in the following sections when you construct or process these LCRs: Requirements for Constructing … and Processing LCRs Without LOB Assembly Requirements for Apply Handler Processing of LCRs with LOB … Assembly